 Simplest of the Best Digital Meat Thermometers

-Chefs use the best digital meat thermometers because they allow for consistent results, and when following the USDA’s food safety guidelines, can help prevent undercooking, which could result in illness.
+Chefs use the best digital meat thermometers because they allow for consistent results, and when following the USDA’s food safety guidelines, they can help prevent undercooking, which could result in illness.

 Our state-of-the-art labs at the Good Housekeeping Institute test thousands of products yearly.
 To find the simplest thermometer, we put 18 of them to the test in our Kitchen Appliances & Technologies Lab, checking for accuracy of temperature, responsiveness, and simple use.